Choosing a Form of Business: Options & Factors to Consider

 Many accountants will do what appears to be an analysis considering just some of the costs of the S-Corp.
 I have looked at dozens of other accountants analysis and the top mistakes I see are 1) failing to consider the impact of the QBI deduction, which can raise income tax for an S-Corp entity, 2) only considering 1/2 of the payroll tax that will be paid when S-Corp status is elected, and 3) leaving out all the other costs which do add up.

-Form of business details of each option
+Form of business details

 Sole proprietor